LuckyLuckiest/Gangland_Warfare/README.md

 ### Customization and Progression

 - **Gangs:**
-Form and manage gangs with a hierarchical rank system, set challenges, and toggle friendly fire.
+Form and manage gangs with a hierarchical rank system set challenges, and toggle friendly fire.

 - **Level System:**
 Gain experience, level up, and unlock rewards and abilities.

 - **Houses and Properties:**
 Own and customize houses that serve as safe zones and item storage.
+Civilians, criminals, and cops can own land or rent apartments.

 ### Additional Features